 MQTT Essentials Part 7: Persistent Session and Queuing Messages

-Welcome to the seventh part of the MQTT Essentials, a blog series about the core features and concepts in the MQTT protocol.
+Welcome to the seventh part of the MQTT Essentials.
+A ten-part blog series on the core features and concepts of the MQTT protocol.
 In this post we talk about persistent sessions and message queueing in MQTT.
-Although MQTT is not a message queue per se, it is possible to queue messages for clients.
+Although MQTT is not a message queue by definition, it can queue messages for clients.
 We’ll show you how.

-- All messages in a Quality of Service (QoS) 1 or 2 flow, which are not confirmed by the client
+- All messages in a Quality of Service (QoS) 1 or 2 flow that the client has not yet confirmed.

-- All new QoS 1 or 2 messages, which the client missed while it was offlne
+- All new QoS 1 or 2 messages that the client missed while offline.

-How does the client know if there is already a session stored?
+How does the client know if a session is already stored?

-Since MQTT 3.1.1, the CONNACK message from the broker contains the session present flag, which indicates to the client if there is a session available on the broker.
-For detailed information on the connection establishment see part 3 of the MQTT Essentials.
+Since MQTT 3.1.1, the CONNACK message from the broker contains a session present flag.
+This flag tells the client if a previously established session is still available on the broker.
+For more information on connection establishment, see part 3 of MQTT Essentials.

 Persistent session on the client side

-Similar to the broker, each MQTT client must store a persistent session too.
-So when a client requests the server to hold session data, it also has the responsibility to hold some information by itself:
+Similar to the broker, each MQTT client must also store a persistent session.
+When a client requests the server to hold session data, the client is responsible for storing the following information:

-- All messages in a QoS 1 or 2 flow, which are not confirmed by the broker
+- All messages in a QoS 1 or 2 flow, that are not yet confirmed by the broker.

-A client must get all messages from a certain topic, even if it is offline.
-The broker should queue the messages for the client and deliver them as soon as the client is online again.
+The client must get all messages from a certain topic, even if it is offline.
+You want the broker to queue the messages for the client and deliver them as soon as the client is back online.

-The client should resume all QoS 1 and 2 publish messages after a reconnect.
+The client needs to resume all QoS 1 and 2 publish messages after a reconnect.

-A often asked question is how long is a session stored on the broker.
+People often ask how long the broker stores the session.
 The easy answer is: The broker stores the session until the clients comes back online and receives the message.
-But what happens if a client does not come online for a long time?
-The constraint for storing messages is often the memory limit of the operating system is the primary constraint on message storage.
-There is no standard way on what to do in this scenario.
-It totally depends on the use case.
-In HiveMQ we will provide a possibility to manipulate queued message and purge them.
+However, what happens if a client does not come back online for a long time?
+Usually, the memory limit of the operating system is the primary constraint on message storage.
+There is no standard answer for this scenario.
+The right solution depends on your use case.
+For example, in HiveMQ we provide a possibility to purge queued messages.

-Have a great week and we’ll hope to see you on the next MQTT Monday!
+Have a great week and see you on the next MQTT Monday!

-You like the MQTT Essentials?
-Then sign up for our newsletter and get notified on each new post as soon as its available.
-If you prefer RSS, you can subscribe to our RSS feed here.
+If you like the MQTT Essentials series, sign up for our newsletter to get notified as soon as a new post is available.
+If you prefer RSS, subscribe to our RSS feed here.